samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

 Model output
 ************

+*NOTE*: As the pipeline now uses the emcee version 3.0, the specification of ``FITS`` data format and dimensions is not needed anymore.
+The pipeline will use the built-in backend HDF5 data handling.
+See more information at: http://emcee.readthedocs.io

 In addition, the configuration file should include a section ``output``, containing any outputs produced by the model in addition to the free parameters.
 These are given as a name and the data format to be used in the ``FITS`` file, in addition to the number of